wisnukurniawan/Composable-Module/README.md

 5. Feature setting

 #### Implementation step by step
-1. [Implement abstraction between app module and feature module using launcher module.](https://github.com/wisnukurniawan/Composable-Module/commit/3096f22a766e9dde9fef797a62daf04b5ca5ff6f) This is to make our app module not depend on feature module.
+1. [Implement abstraction between app module and feature module using launcher module.](https://github.com/wisnukurniawan/Composable-Module/commit/3096f22a766e9dde9fef797a62daf04b5ca5ff6f) This is to make our app module not tightly coupled to feature module.
 2. [Implement dynamic code loading using code generator x reflection.](https://github.com/wisnukurniawan/Composable-Module/commit/ccd5642ad674ecf8f54d2ad21e9bee75c30cfa5c) This is the main part how to make our module can be composable.
 3. How to integrate new feature.
 Use case, adding order bus feature.
    - [Add order bus feature module.](https://github.com/wisnukurniawan/Composable-Module/commit/ea43996b83e1804d88addca5c8c3e3ff103a769c)